Birmingham School of Law prides itself on having for the last 104 years provided education at an affordable rate for law students.

-In 1915, Judge Hugh A. Locke had a vision for a non-traditional law school that would serve men and women who wanted to pursue a legal education but had neither the time nor money that a full-time law school required.
-His vision became a reality, and 100 years later Birmingham School of Law still serves students who otherwise could not pursue a career in law.
+In 1915, Judge Hugh A. Locke had a vision for a non-traditional law school that would serve men and women who wanted to pursue a legal education but had neither the time nor money a full-time law school required.
+His vision became a reality, and today Birmingham School of Law still serves students who otherwise could not pursue a career in law.
 The long and storied history of Birmingham School of Law is a testament to Judge Locke’s dream and to those who continue to contribute to its success.

 The Birmingham School of Law originally held classes at Birmingham-Southern College.
 After a few years, the school moved to the Birmingham YMCA in conjunction with the overall program of the YMCA and its educational department.
-The partnership with the YMCA continued until 1929 when the stock market crashed and the Great Depression began.
+The partnership with the YMCA continued until 1929 when the stock market crashed, and the Great Depression began.
 Locke assumed all the risks of salaries and expenses and moved the school to the Jefferson County Courthouse under a lease agreement with the County.
 The school began operating as a totally independent school.
-With the cooperation of the teachers, classes continued with little interruption.
+Meeting at the courthouse was ideal, and the students enjoyed the environment of the school.

 The school didn’t close during the Depression, but operation proved to be difficult during World War I and World War II.
 The school lost many students and professors during World War II.
 With mostly women students at the school during war time, Locke doubled up on his duties to make up for the absence of the other teachers.
 He and the school weathered the crisis with 30 to 40 students and never missed a class.
 Following the war, the government implemented the GI Bill for the education of service men, and Birmingham School of Law was approved for veteran’s benefits.
 The number of students increased rapidly to more than 150.